FAQ for hosting institutions

 The Falling Walls Foundation will review all incoming applications.
 Once the application deadline for your Lab has passed, we will send you a final list of applications which will only include eligible applicants.

-4. How do young researchers apply for our Lab?
+4. How do early-career researchers apply for our Lab?

 All applications are submitted centrally via our online application form: falling-walls.com/lab/apply.

 The online application form asks for the following data: contact details, academic career, publications, awards/scholarships, and language skills.
 Additionally, applicants have to write a statement of motivation and a short abstract of their research work.
 Applicants must also submit a CV.

 The Falling Walls Lab Team will update you weekly on the number of applications you have received for your Lab.

 After your deadline passes, you will receive a final list of all your applications to select the participants for your Lab according to predetermined criteria (for more information, please contact us via firstname.lastname@example.org).

 5. What does a day at the Lab look like?

 The presentations take place in a particular order indicated on a list handed out to all candidates at the beginning of the event.
 Each presenter has three minutes to deliver their innovative idea to the audience and jury.
 The presenters can visualise their concepts using a PowerPoint template provided by the organisers.
 After each presentation, the audience may ask questions and make comments.
 When time runs out, the next presenter takes over the podium.

 After the last session, the jury evaluates the presentations and announces the winner.
 The Lab concludes with a reception and the opportunity for further discussion and networking.

 We recommend your Lab to be held in English.
 This will make it easier for the winner to present his/her work at the Falling Walls Lab Finale in Berlin, where the conference language will also be English.
 You may, however, allow participants to present in the local language of your region as well.